 Ms. Williams was a first-prize winner at the NATS-CNYFL competition.
-She holds a Bachelor of Music degree in Voice Performance from Westminster Choir College and a Masters of Music from Ithaca College.
-She is a volunteer artist for Sing for Hope and is one of the owners of the Sparkle Twins.
-In addition to singing, Ms. Williams teaches Pre-school and is also a professional commercial and print model.
-She most recently starred in the national Verizon Holiday commercial along with her identical twin sister.
+She holds a Bachelor of Music degree in Voice Performance from Westminster Choir College, a Master of Music from Ithaca College, and a Professional Studies Certificate in opera from The Manhattan School of Music.
+She is a volunteer artist for Sing for Hope, a proud sister of Sigma Alpha Iota and one of the owners of the Sparkle Twins.
+In addition to singing, Ms. Williams is a professional commercial and print model, and a former preschool teacher.
+She has starred in the national Verizon Holiday commercial along with her identical twin sister.
 Which received over 2 million views worldwide.